baloise/design-system/docs/src/components/essentials/angular.md

 ### Component

-Every Angular component, how uses the components from the UI Library must be declared in a ngModule with the schema `CUSTOM_ELEMENTS_SCHEMA`.
+Every Angular component, how uses the components from the Baloise Design System must be declared in a ngModule with the schema `CUSTOM_ELEMENTS_SCHEMA`.

 ```xml
 // app.component.html